MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/app-properties.md

 3. Save the app.

-## Known Limitations
+## Known limitations

-The following app properties cannot be edited in the app designer:
+The following app properties can't be edited in the app designer:

 - Icon
 - Unique Name